nasa/osal/docs/OSAL-Configuration-Guide.md

 profiling (to track line and branch coverage) and linked with _stub_ implementations of all other dependencies.
-This way, test cases can trigger error paths from library calls that would otherwise not be possible in a black box test enviornment.
+This way, test cases can trigger error paths from library calls that would otherwise not be possible in a black box test environment.

 These test programs are executed just as any other application program.